Founder's Hall Museum

 Housed in a magnificent Greek Revival landmark, the Founder’s Hall Museum offers a glimpse into the complex life of America’s first multi-millionaire and illuminates the legacy of a school which has fascinated visitors since the 19th century, became the focus of a key Northern civil rights case in the 20th century, and continues to educate youth today.

-You can also explore the museum on your own through our new virtual tour or join one of our guided virtual tours listed below.
+If you can’t make it to campus, you can explore the museum on your own through our virtual tour or join one of our guided virtual tours listed below.

 Explore the Founder’s Hall Museum at Girard College using the links below: